Maya Al-Hayat: Career

-Some of Abu Al-Hayyat's stories and poems have been published in other languages, including a Swedish translation of "The Bedtime Story" in Swedish; and translations to English of: "The Blue Pool of Questions" (by Hanan Awad) and No One Knows their Blood Type (translated by Hazem Jamjoum, shortlisted for the 2025 Palestine Book Award).
+Some of Abu Al-Hayyat's stories and poems have been published in other languages, including a Swedish translation of "The Bedtime Story" in Swedish; and translations to English of: "The Blue Pool of Questions" (by Hanan Awad) and No One Knows their Blood Type (translated by Hazem Jamjoum, winning the 2025 Palestine Book Award (translation category), shortlisted for the American Literary Translators Association (ALTA) First Translation Prize, and long listed for the ALTA National Translation Prize in Prose).
 Abu Al-Hayyat herself has also translated several novels from other languages into Arabic, including "Kolka" by Bengt Olson, "The Old Man Who Broke All Barriers" by Catherine Engelman, and "The Red Bird" by Astrid Lindgren.

 Her work has appeared in the Los Angeles Review of Books, Cordite Poetry Review, The Guardian, and Literary Hub.
 Further, she is the editor of The Book of Ramallah, a book of short stories published by Comma Press in its "Reading the City" Series.